How to Build Trust in the Workplace

 Has a supervisor ever micromanaged your workflow and your decisions?
 If so, you know how demotivating it is to work in such an environment.
 After all, you’d always doubt your abilities and second-guess your decisions.
 No matter how you look at it, micromanaging can have negative effects in the workplace.

 Traqq is a user-friendly time tracker that can automatically log your employees’ work hours.
 Even if you’re miles and miles away, you can still monitor your team’s performance.
 The app will capture activity levels based on keyboard movements and mouse clicks and scrolls.
-It will even take random screenshots and ten-second video recordings of a user’s desktop.

-Be Approachable and Authentic
+Be approachable and authentic

 According to the Edelman research we mentioned earlier, 71% of employees believe their CEO should talk about sensitive topics and respond to challenging times.
 We know how difficult the pandemic has been for all of us.
 During trying times, it’s only natural for employees to seek reassurance from their employers.
 Indeed, trust is established with proper leadership.

-● Positive Relationships
+• Positive Relationships

-● Good Judgment/Expertise
+• Good Judgment/Expertise

-● Consistency
+• Consistency

 The authors analyzed over 80,000 360-degree reviews and found the importance of those elements in building trust.
 Those who scored above 60% for the three factors also received an overall 80% trust score.
 If the person didn’t display any of the qualities, they were given a 20% score.
 Indeed, when a leader possesses a clear vision and an authentic voice, they are likely to be trusted by their employees.
 On the other hand, when there’s a disconnect between a manager’s words and actions, their subordinates become disengaged.

-Take the Human-Centric Approach
+Take the human-centric approach

 Of course, as a leader, you always have to think about the growth of your company.
 However, remember that you won’t get to where you want to be without your employees.
 So, as much as you can, build a human-centric workplace where trust levels are high.
 To achieve this, you need to embrace transformational leadership.
 With this strategy, you get to inspire your workers to work towards the same goals.
 By putting them first, you empower them to be creative and innovative.
 When they feel that they have control over their professional life, they are likely to foster trust in the workplace.